czgaotian/learning-languages/behaviorQuestion/index.md

 - I'm a senior front-end developer with 5 years of experience, specializing in React ecosystem.
 And, I currently live in [XXX].

-- My journey in software development is began with self-learning during collage.
-Upon graduation, I pursued a Master's degree in Software Engineering, which laid a solid foundation in programming and problem-solving skills.
+- I started learning software development on my own in college.
+After graduating, I pursued a Master's in Software Engineering, which gave me a strong foundation in programming and problem-solving.

 - Throughout my career, I have worked with various technologies and programming languages, including JavaScript, Typescript, python and Rust.
 I have a strong background in developing web applications, and I am particularly passionate about creating user-friendly, efficient, and scalable solutions.

 - In my most recent role at [xxx], I led a 4-person team to develop an financial SaaS platform.
 This project not only exercised my technical skills bu also improved my abilities in teamwork and communication.

-- Programming is my passion, so, I always connected with the tech community and keep learning.
-I also have a interest in computer science, and I am currently working on a personal project that use pure front-end tech to simulated a game boy.

 - I am excited about the opportunity to bring my diverse skill set, passion for technology, and collaborative spirit to your team.
 I look forward to contributing to innovative projects and being a part of the dynamic and forward-thinking environment that your company is known for.